hectorhuertas/.dotfiles/README.md

   * Since there is no silver bullet (yet), I'm keeping a `zsh/modules/diff.sh` with different options
 * Get a command to momentarily highlight cursor.
 This needs to be done via Alacritty, since tmux or zsh can't do it well (there is a shell function in zsh/modules/unix.sh, but not very useful).
 Currently there is no way to do it, this will need opening an issue/PR
 * Check all the bookmarks

-### Shortcut system
-In order to have a productive environment, efficient shortcuts are essential.
-Here are a few cosiderations about the shortcut system, a list of shortcuts living outside of this dotfiles and the global list of shortcuts.

-#### Shorcut considerations
-* Discouraged combinations
+* #osx-command-shortcuts-issue
-  * To avoid uncomfortable hand movements, avoid shortcuts using the option/alt key or the Ctrl+Shift combination
-* OSX `Command` key in tmux
   * Using OSX `Command` key inside tmux is quite problematic.
 OSX has a lot of hidden shortcuts that, even when disabled, prevent the key combination to reach applications like Alacritty.
 To make things worse, tmux only allows `Ctrl` and `Meta` keys as modifier keys.
 Last but not least, Alacritty currently (0.2.4) does not have a default way of sending `Meta` modifier, requiring the user to set custom keybinding for that
   * To circumvent these issues, `Command` shortcuts inside tmux are defined as follows:
     * In karabiner-elements, use a custom complex modification to capture specific `Command + <key>` combinations and forward them as `Alt + <key>` only in Alacritty.
 This avoids triggering the OSX shortcuts.
 The complex modification needs to target specific shortcuts to avoid disabling other global shortcuts implemented with `Command`, like Spectacle or Hammerspoon ones
     * In Alacritty, enable `Alt + <key>` as `Meta + <key>` for those shortcuts. (https://github.com/jwilm/alacritty/issues/62)
     * In tmux config, use `Meta` as the key modifier for the desired shortcuts

+### Shortcuts system
+In order to have a productive environment, efficient shortcuts are essential.
+Here are a few cosiderations about the shortcut system, a list of shortcuts living outside of this dotfiles and the global list of shortcuts.

+#### Shorcuts considerations
+* Avoid uncomfortable shortcuts using the option/alt key or the Ctrl+Shift combination
+* check #osx-command-shorctus-issue task in To Do
 * Loose list of shortcuts types
   * Desktop and window management (mission control and spectacle)
   * Global shortcuts (copy, paste, select all, undo...)